mattva01/schooltool/README.txt

 an example file called schoolbell.conf.in, you can simply rename it and modify to suit your needs.

+Beware that the file which contains the database, Data.fs, is not given any special permissions to prevent it from being read by other users by default.
+You will have to change the umask or the permissions of the file manually to prevent unauthorized access.

 By default a user with manager privileges is created in the new database.
 The username is 'manager', and the password is 'schoolbell'.